trevoradriaanse/twitter_bot_nlp_2019/README.md

 ## Training Model
-Run the following command: `models.py --type train  -tf PARSED_TWEETS_FILE_PATH -wf WEIGHTS_FILE_PATH` There are a number of optional arguments that you can set:
+Run the following command: `models.py --type train  -tf PARSED_TWEETS_FILE_PATH -wf WEIGHTS_FILE_PATH` Examples of running commands can be found in run.sh which is the script file we used for training.
+There are a number of optional arguments that you can set:
 - -e: Number of epochs (default is 50)
 - -do: Dropout (default is 0.3)